Topological Charge Order and Binding in a Frustrated XY Model and Related systems: Definition of the Model

 \section{Definition of the Model}

+An excellent review of the Fully Frustrated XY Model is provided in \cite{teitel-review}.
+We proceed with a particular common rendition of this model , e.g., \cite{tj,tj'} which we will henceforth analyze.
 We consider a classical XY model on an $L \times L$ square lattice with periodic or open boundary conditions (with $2L^{2}$ or $2 L^{2}+2L$ bonds respectively).
 The two component spins $\{ \vec{S}_{i} \}$ at each lattice site $i$ are labeled by their orientation $\{\theta_{i}\}$ relative to a chosen axis.
 The Hamiltonian

 where $i,j$ are nearest neighbor sites on the lattice.
-Here, as well as throughout the paper, we set both the exchange constant $J$, and the lattice constant to one.
+Throughout this work, unless stated otherwise, we set both the exchange constant $J$, and (as seen above) the lattice constant to one.
 Two symmetries of this Hamiltonian are evident:

 $\bullet$ A global $O(2)$ symmetry.
 The transformation $\theta_{i} \to \theta_{i} + \phi$ ~ for all sites $i$ with a uniform shift $\phi$ leaves the Hamiltonian $H$ trivially invariant.
 By the Mermin-Wagner-Coleman \cite{Mermin-Wagner,Coleman} theorem, continuous symmetries are never broken in two dimensions: at any finite temperature the local order parameter $\langle \theta_{i} \rangle=0$ for all twice differentiable, rotationally symmetric, momentum space interaction kernels \cite{me}.
-In this two dimensional system, the superfluid phase stiffness exhibits a first order jump at a Kosterlitz-Thouless temperature $T_{KT}$ at which rotational symmetry is (marginally) ``broken'' \cite{KT}, \cite{Ber}.
+In this two dimensional system, the superfluid phase stiffness exhibits a first order jump at a Kosterlitz-Thouless temperature $T_{KT}$ below which rotational symmetry is (marginally) ``broken'' to produce a state with algebraic long range order \cite{KT,Ber,minnhagen,minnhagen'}.

 $\bullet$ For the special cases in which the flux $\Phi_{R} \equiv \sum_{\Box R} A_{ij}$ is the same for all plaquettes $R$, translational invariance is also a symmetry of the Hamiltonian.
 We shall primarily focus (for the Fully Frustrated XY Model) on the breaking of translational invariance under a shift by one lattice constant, $\theta_{i} \rightarrow \theta_{i+\hat{e}_{1}}$ for all $i$, as seen by the arrangement of vortices.
 A critical temperature $T_{vortex}$ may be associated with the breaking of this symmetry.
 Numerically, as the temperature is lowered within the FFXY, it is found that $|T_{vortex}-T_{KT}| \ll T_{KT}$.
 Whether the two temperatures might be exactly one and the same has been a puzzle surrounded by some controversy, albeit very promising recent work \cite{kink-new}.